 matches had passed since Uruguay had kept a clean sheet until Roque Maspoli managed one in an 8-0 thrashing of Bolivia in Belo Horizonte.
 La Verde had beaten La Celeste, who had Paz in goal, 3-2 at the Copa America 1949 in Rio de Janeiro.

 was the whopping final-round goal-difference advantage Brazil had over Uruguay (+11 to +1) heading into their decider.
 A Seleção had smashed Sweden 7-1 and Spain 6-1, while La Celeste had drawn 2-2 with Spain and edged Sweden 3-2.
 Furthermore, Brazil’s goal-difference advantage over Uruguay at the Copa America 1949 was an astronomical 45 (+39 to -6).

 goals without reply is what Uruguay posted against Bolivia to record the joint-fourth-biggest victory in World Cup history.
-It is outranked only by Hungary 10-1's scoreline against El Salvador in 1982, Hungary 9-0's win over Korea Republic in 1954 and Yugoslavia 9-0 triumph against Zaire in 1974.
+It is outranked only by Hungary's 10-1's thumping of El Salvador at Spain 1982, Hungary 9-0's win over Korea Republic at Switzerland 1954 and Yugoslavia's 9-0 triumph against Zaire at Germany 1974.

 years is what it took Juan Alberto Schiaffino to score an international goal outside Brazil.
 After debuting for Uruguay in January 1946, the attacker was on target in a Copa Rio Branco meeting with Brazil in Sao Paulo and thrice at the 1950 World Cup, but was unable to net outside South America’s biggest country – not even in his native Uruguay – until he ended the drought with four goals in five games in Switzerland in 1954.